Shubham781/TechTrends/README.md

 TechTrends
 ==========

 TechTrends is a responsive e-commerce website that specializes in selling laptops.
 The site offers a user-friendly interface for browsing and purchasing high-quality laptops.
-Site is live at https://shubham781.github.io/TechTrends/
+Site is live at https://shubham781.github.io/TechTrends/ and sucessfully hosted at AWS http://website-techtrends.s3-website.ap-south-1.amazonaws.com

 Features
 --------